Is there currently a class-action Paxil lawsuit?

 Are there other drugs like Paxil?

 Paxil is one of a class of drugs used to treat depression called SSRIs.
-If your child suffered a developmental delay or birth defect as a result of any drugs you took to treat depression while pregnant, you may still have a claim if you took one of these SSRIs:
+If you’re a Canadian whose child suffered a developmental delay or birth defect as a result of any drugs you took to treat depression while pregnant, you may still have a claim if you took one of these SSRIs:

 Lexapro (escitalopram) treats depression and generalized anxiety disorder.
 Manufactured by Allergan.

-Prozac (fluoxetine) is prescribed to patients suffering from depression, obsessive-compulsive disorder, some eating disorders, or panic attacks.
+Prozac (fluoxetine) treats depression, obsessive-compulsive disorder, some eating disorders, and panic attacks.
 Manufactured by Eli Lilly and Company.

-Zoloft (sertraline) is used to treat depression, obsessive-compulsive disorder, panic attacks, post-traumatic stress disorder, or social anxiety disorder.
+Zoloft (sertraline) treats depression, obsessive-compulsive disorder, panic attacks, post-traumatic stress disorder, and social anxiety disorder.
 Manufactured by Pfizer.

 Paxil Side Effects and Birth Defects